jfhbrook/crystalfontz/README.md

   watchdog     29 (0x1D): Enable/Disable and Reset the Watchdog
 ```

+### Byte Parameters

+Some CLI parameters encode raw bytes.
+In these cases, the inputs support [the same escape sequences as Python's byte strings](https://docs.python.org/3/reference/lexical_analysis.html#escape-sequences).
+This includes hex numbers (`\xff`) and octal numbers (`\o333`).
+Note that unicode characters are parsed as utf-8.

+### Open Issues

 A lot of the functionality has been fleshed out.
 However, there are some issues:

-1. Commands which take raw bytes as arguments are generally unimplemented.
-This is because Python and Click don't expose arguments as raw bytestrings.
-Implementing these commands will require developing a DSL for specifying non-ASCII bytes.
-2. Setting special character data.
+1. Setting special character data.
 Special character data needs to be loaded from files - either as specially formatted text or as bitmap graphics - and that functionality is currently not fleshed out.
 This will be added once those features are more mature.
-3. Commands which imply persisting state across invocations.
+2. Commands which imply persisting state across invocations.
 While there's a nascent implementation of a config file format, the mechanisms for persisting that kind of data aren't fully fleshed out.
 Related commands include:
   - Setting the baud rate - if you set the baud rate and don't save the new baud rate for future connections, you will have a bad time.
   - Setting encodings from unicode characters to special character code points.
 Once you add a special character to the LCD, you need to tell `crystalfontz` how to convert unicode characters passed into `send_data` into bytes 0x01 to 0x07.